Your Laptop or Desktop PC

 Take Back our Tech Official Community

-If you are interested in purchasing a laptop or PC with Linux pre-installed, check out:
+If you are interested in purchasing a laptop or PC with Linux pre-installed, you can visit our shop here to buy one from us from just £195 in the UK and Europe!

-Or System 76 if you’re in the US.
+Or check out System 76 if you’re in the US.

 During the process of moving to Linux, ensure that your computer has a solid-state hard drive installed as Linux Mint and Ubuntu use what is called LVM encryption.
 Older format hard drives with moving parts, such as IDE-based hard drives are slow, quick to fail, and do not handle encryption well.
 If you aren’t sure of your hard drive type, a computer repair shop can help with this.